freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-39.english.md

 ## Description
 <section id='description'>

 Add two more `style` functions; one to set the `cursor` to `pointer`, and another to set the `font` to `10px verdana`.

+You will add some hover effects later, so the pointer will make for a better experience.
 </section>

 ## Instructions